 What do you do in the fall equinox?

-Here are fall equinox activities and lesson plans to do with the kids:
+Here are fall equinox activities and autumn equinox ideas for lessons to do with the kids:

 • Review an animated graphic of the earth’s orbit.